DanRoscigno/translation_test/docs/en/helm.md

 The goals of this Quick Start are:

 - Deploy the StarRocks Kubernetes Operator and a StarRocks cluster with Helm
-- Configure a password for the StarRocks database user `root`
+- Configure an initial password for the StarRocks database user `root`
 - Provide for high-availability with three FEs and three BEs
 - Store metadata in persistent storage
 - Store data in persistent storage